+Basis of Accounting

-Basis of Accounting: The Town's Pension Trust Funds' financial statements are prepared on the accrual basis of accounting.
+The Town's Pension Trust Funds' financial statements are prepared on the accrual basis of accounting.
 Employer and employee contributions are recognized when due, pursuant to plan provisions and contractual requirements.
 Benefit payments and refunds are payable when due and payable in accordance with the terms of the plan.

-Method Used to Value Investments: Investments are valued at fair value.
+Method Used to Value Investments

+Investments are valued at fair value.

+Plan Change

-Plan Changes: The following changes were made for the July 1, 2013 valuation:
+There were no plan changes made for the July 1, 2014 valuation.